 Welcome!
 Nice to meet you.

-DeJunne’ Clark Jackson is an educational professional with over a decade of experience working with children and adolescents.
+DeJunne’ Clark Jackson is an educational professional with over a decade of experience working with young children and adolescents.
 With a wealth of knowledge across several disciplines, DeJunne’ has the diverse experience necessary to address a multitude of concerns surrounding the education of students.
 From early childhood development to college matriculation, DeJunne’ has been able to serve a multitude of students and families – helping them to become successful in their educational pursuits.
 As the founder of Learning Fundamentals Educational Therapy & Consulting, she is most impassioned about the advocacy she’s curated surrounding dyslexia awareness and reading instruction.

 As the mom of two amazing boys, I understand the challenges faced by parents and students navigating the daily demands of school processes.
 I began to see some difficulty in my own child’s learning process as he began his school journey.
 I can relate to what it’s like to worry that your child has fallen so far behind in school that you feel completely overwhelmed and to be incredibly exhausted from hours of pointless reteaching at the kitchen table during homework time.
 After all, I was doing what the school told me to do with him at home.
 I was a mom trying to help her child…but it didn’t seem to get any better.